-Are All of the Highest Paying Dividend Stocks High Risk? - Cabot Wealth Network
+Are All of the Highest-Paying Dividend Stocks High Risk? - Cabot Wealth Network

 High Dividend Blue Chip Stocks

 Many investors who want yield without (too much) risk have successfully found it using high dividend blue chip stocks.
-Telecoms AT&T (T) and Verizon (VZ), for example, both yield over 4% today, but also trade at a beta of less than 1 (meaning they’re less volatile than the overall market).
-Utilities are some of the highest paying dividend stocks, but most are very low risk.
-Southern Company (SO), the electric utility for much of the Southeastern U.S., yields 4.5% and trades at a beta of 0.00.
+Telecoms AT&T (T) and Verizon (VZ).
+Utilities are some of the highest paying dividend stocks, but most are very low risk, such as Southern Company (SO), the electric utility for much of the Southeastern U.S..

-The world of dividend-paying stocks is ever expanding.
-To help sort through it all, our experts have some tips on where to find them, what to look for, and a list of some of their favorite dividend stocks.
-Download your FREE report, Cabot’s Best Dividend Stocks: Plus DRIP Investing 101 and Why You Should Invest in Dividend Aristocrats.

 Some non-cyclical consumer stocks also offer consistency and high dividends.
-Philip Morris International’s (PM) high quarterly dividend of $1.04 yields 4.5% at current prices, and the stock almost never pulls back more than 15%, even during the market’s worst corrections (the benefit of selling a highly addictive product.)
+Philip Morris International’s (PM) high quarterly dividend, for example, and the stock almost never pulls back more than 15%, even during the market’s worst corrections (the benefit of selling a highly addictive product.)

 The Highest Paying Dividend Stocks: REITs and MLPs

-Other investors in search of yield turn to some of the highest paying dividend stocks in the market: Real Estate Investment Trusts (REITs) and master limited partnerships (MLPs).
+Other investors in search of yield turn to some of the highest-paying dividend stocks in the market: Real Estate Investment Trusts (REITs) and master limited partnerships (MLPs).
 These special types of income investments are designed to consistently pay higher-than-average dividends.
 So while a 7% yield from an “ordinary” stock is usually a red flag, yields that high can be perfectly normal and sustainable for one of these high-yield vehicles.

 For example, CoreCivic, Inc. (CXW) (formerly Corrections Corp. of America) is a REIT that operates for-profit prisons.
-The company has paid dividends since 2012, and CXW’s current quarterly dividend of 42 cents offers investors an unusually high yield of 6.8% at current prices.
+The company has paid dividends since 2012.
 The stock is less volatile than many REITs but does tend to be sensitive to interest rate expectations, prompting big declines in advance of the last two rate hikes.

 I still advise avoiding the very highest yielding dividend stocks from these income-oriented categories, since outliers are more often than not outlying for a reason.
 In addition, some investors find the tax complications of owning REITs and MLPs more trouble than they’re worth.

-Note: This article was originally published on November 3, 2016 and is periodically updated.